-We look at some recent cases where stowaways have been found on board which provide valuable lessons and stress the importance of proper on board precautions.
-As part of BSafe we will publish regular reports on stowaway incidents in order to share the lessons that can be learned
+We highlight some recent cases where stowaways have been found on board which provide valuable lessons and stress the importance of having proper on board precautions.
+As part of BSafe, we will aim to publish regular reports on stowaway incidents in order to share the lessons learned

 The convention on facilitation of international maritime traffic, 1965, as amended, which was adopted by the International Maritime Organisation (IMO) in 2011, defines a stowaway as:

 A PERSON WHO IS SECRETED ON A SHIP, OR IN CARGO WHICH IS SUBSEQUENTLY LOADED ON THE SHIP, WITHOUT THE CONSENT OF THE SHIPOWNER OR THE MASTER OR ANY OTHER RESPONSIBLE PERSON AND WHO IS DETECTED ON BOARD THE SHIP AFTER IT HAS DEPARTED FROM A PORT, OR IN THE CARGO WHILE UNLOADING IT IN THE PORT OF ARRIVAL, AND IS REPORTED AS A STOWAWAY BY THE MASTER TO THE APPROPRIATE AUTHORITIES.

 Just after arrival in port six or seven stowaways were found coming out of pipes loaded on flat racks.
 They managed to flee the ship, but five of them were apprehended by Border Force and returned to the ship.
 One or two managed to escape.
 Investigation showed that the pipes had been loaded in the previous port with the stowaways hiding inside.

 Fines were imposed on the ship and the stowaways were not allowed to disembark until three weeks later when the ship fortunately returned to the port where they had originally boarded.

 During this period, for safety reasons, six security guards were employed which made this a very expensive operation for the Member.